daskeete/Project_3/README.md

 ![pop_map](pop_map.jpeg)

-Below is a map of Cameroon and itg's primary administrative regions.
+Below is a map of Cameroon and it's primary administrative regions.

 ![primary](primary.png)